1854books/bornatmidnight/README.md

 ## Author's Note

-This book was inspired by *Born on the Water* and many of the same experiances to show that Indians <br>
-have their own proud origin story, one that did not begin in colonialism, in struggle, and in strife but<br>
-that bridges the gap between India and teh World.
+This book was inspired by *Born on the Water* and many of the same experiances to show that Indians have their own proud origin story, one that did not begin in colonialism, in struggle, and in strife but that bridges the gap between India and teh World.

 ## Bibliography